-Yesterday, as the articles from the upcoming winter issue of Workshop magazine circulated around the editors’ desks, I was struck by how many high-quality artists are featured in this issue and what valuable advice they offer readers through their teaching.
-I was especially taken with the landscape artists (I always have my plein air eyes peeled for you guys!) featured in the magazine, including Ben Fenske, Don Demers, Curt Walters, Junn Roca, and John Cogan.
-I’d like to paste the whole issue into the post, but you’re probably better off just buying the issue when it comes out.
-What I would like to do is share a very interesting sidebar that appeared in the article about John Cogan, written by Bob Bahr.
+Yesterday, I was struck by how many high-quality artists are working today and what valuable advice they offer readers through their teaching.
+I was especially taken with the landscape artists (I always have my plein air painting eyes peeled for you guys!)
+I know, including Ben Fenske, Don Demers, Curt Walters, Junn Roca, and John Cogan.
+I wanted to share a very interesting piece by John Cogan, written by Bob Bahr.
 In it, Bahr relays the explanation for why the sky appears the way it does, as explained by Cogan, who received his doctorate in physics.
 Interesting stuff, enjoy!

 A Physicist Explains Why the Sky Is Blue

 2006, acrylic painting, plein air painting, 48 x 60.

 John Cogan earned a doctorate in physics before he decided to paint full time, so one would expect the acrylic painter to know the science behind the visual phenomena he depicts.
 A question most artists have probably asked at some point in their life is one of the ponderables that made Cogan want to pursue science as a child: Why is the sky blue?

 An artist doesn't have to know why the sky is blue to paint a blue sky.
 But the reasons why the sky is blue can help artists depict other parts of the landscape, because the sky is blue due to natural light effects that impact other elements in a scene.
 Cogan explains the science of a blue sky in depth in his workshops; here's a synopsis.